BonsaiAI/bonsaiai.github.io/source/includes/inkling2-reference/_curriculums.html.md

 #### Terminal Functions
 As with reward functions, terminal functions can be written within Inkling.
 If a terminal function is specified, the terminal value passed from the simulator is ignored.

-An Inkling terminal function takes a single input parameter — the new state that was returned from the simulator.
-It must return true (1) if the state is a terminal state or false (0) otherwise.
+An Inkling terminal function takes one or two input parameters.
+The first is the new state that was returned from the simulator.
+The second parameter (which can be omitted) is the action that was provided by the model.
+The terminal function must return true (1) if the state is a terminal state or false (0) otherwise.
 The terminal function is specified within the curriculum statement using the `terminal` keyword.

 Note that a function is specified inline in the provided example code.